 When choosing a trek, besides the total number of kilometres hiked each day, you also need to consider the elevation gain.
 You’ll want to be in good physical condition if you’re doing upwards of 20 km a day.
 But if that’s with 1000 m (~3280 feet) of elevation gain, you’ll require a higher level of fitness than if it’s relatively flat.
 The best way to see what’s within your limits is to experiment on day trips.
 Do this before you book your trek.
 You want something that’s challenging, yet something that you can complete.
 It’s good to feel like a super hero at the end, a tired one, but a super hero.
 Most adventure tour companies like World Expeditions, have a ranking system that helps you choose a hike for your ability.
 It takes the guess-work out of How difficult is this trek?

 How Long Do You Want to Trek?

 If you’ve never done more than day hikes, seriously consider how much you like hiking and how many days you want to do it for.
-If you like, but don’t love hiking, consider a trekking tour of 10 days or less, like the West Highland Way in Scotland.
+If you like, but don’t love hiking, consider a trekking tour of 7 days or less, like hiking on the Italian Riviera, where you have a good level of comfort and can easily choose between shorter or longer days.
 Believe me, if you’ve never done a multi-day hike, hiking multiple days in a row is still a challenge.
-On the other hand, if you’re really looking for a trek that will challenge you both physically and mentally, or one that is remote and takes more time to get to, consider a longer one.
+On the other hand, if you’re really looking for a trek that will challenge you both physically and mentally or one that is remote and takes more time to get to, consider a longer one.
 The Tanzania Twin Peaks Charity Challenge is the ultimate trekking challenge in Africa.
 You’ll climb Mount Meru, the second highest mountain in Tanzania, before ascending to Kilimanjaro.